First it was gun violence. Then it was climate change.

-We are battling two enemies here: One is Covid-19; the other is the anxiety about Covid-19.
-Kids may be all but immune from this new virus, but they are susceptible to the anxiety surrounding it.
+We are battling two enemies here: One is COVID-19; the other is the anxiety about COVID-19.
+Kids are particularly susceptible to this.
 Watch your words and tone.
 Stay calm.
 Reassure children that this is temporary and that they, and their caregivers, are going to be just fine.

 - Give them facts, and let them lead the discussion.

 Children need simple, honest answers.
 Avoid hushing your talk when they walk into a room, and never lie.
 You might say: “The coronavirus is a type of germ.
 These germs are very, very tiny, and when they get inside your body, they can make you sick.
 The germs get in your body through your nose, mouth or eyes.
 When someone coughs and touches a doorknob, and then you touch the doorknob, those germs might get into your body.
 It’s helpful to wash our hands a lot and try to stay away from big crowds.”
 A rule of thumb?
 Let them lead the discussion.
 “Too much information can create anxiety,” says Linda Hatfield, a parent-education coach and one of my co-authors on ParentShift: Ten Universal Truths That Will Change the Way You Raise Your Child.
 “Answer only what they ask.
 Also, avoid language that blames race, animals or culture for the spread of the virus.”
 If you’re looking for specific words to use, BrainPOP put out a great little video for young children.
 Check it out.